chjackson/survextrap/docs/articles/cetuximab.md

                            prior_hscale=prior_hscale, prior_hsd = prior_hsd)
 ```

-As expected the population data "anchors" the extrapolation - the hazard is constrained to be no less than that of the population, and the resulting estimates become more precise.
+The population data "anchors" the extrapolation - the hazard is constrained to be no less than that of the population, and the resulting estimates become more precise.
 There is still a lot of uncertainty, since (through the knots at 30 and 40 years) we have allowed for the possibility that the excess hazard changes beyond the point (25-26 years) where we actually have data about it.

 ```{.r .fold-hide}